 If you’re not getting outside as much as you like, you can still bring the new season indoors.
 Florists will have a wonderful assortment of flowers in stock to bring home.
 Set some crisp lilies, soft roses or pretty petunias in your favourite vase and enjoy the sights and smells of spring from indoors.
 As for those who may have pollen allergies (we feel you!), fake flowers are our guilty pleasure.
 They look good and last eternally, and when you set up an essential oil diffuser, the house can smell almost identical.

 Sometimes the best thing you can do for self-care is to let go.
-Spring is a new leaf and a new chance at bettering yourself and crafting the exact person you want to be.
+Spring is a new leaf and a new chance to better yourself and craft the exact person you want to be.
 So whether it’s finally cutting ties with the toxicity in your life, or making moves to forge new relationships and life avenues, letting go of whatever is holding you back is the best step to take for self-care.

 We hope this has inspired you to start your self-care journey this spring.
 It’s a wonderful time of year to find peace within yourself.
 If you think a massage might be the right place to start, then book yours now!